Dominion Voting sues Fox for $1.6B over 2020 election claims

 Attorneys for Dominion said Fox News’ behavior differs greatly from that of other media outlets that reported on the claims.

-“This was a conscious, knowing business decision to endorse and repeat and broadcast these lies in order to keep its viewership,” said attorney Justin Nelson, of Susman Godfrey LLC.
+“This was a conscious, knowing business decision to endorse and repeat and broadcast these lies in order to keep its viewership,” said attorney Justin Nelson, of Susman Godfrey.

 Though Dominion serves 28 states, until the 2020 election it had been largely unknown outside the election community.
 It is now widely targeted in conservative circles, seen by millions of people as one of the main villains in a fictional tale in which Democrats nationwide conspired to steal votes from Trump, the lawsuit said.